-This project will require land not currently held for road purposes which NZTA will need to acquire pursuant to the Public Works Act.
+This project may require land not currently held for road purposes.
+If this is the case, NZTA will need to acquire the land pursuant to the Public Works Act.

 Section 4: Iwi authorities and Treaty settlements

 What treaty settlements apply to the geographical location of the project?